wunderio/wundertools-dockerprototype/README.md

 *** Note that on some docker setups, the host has not routed container traffic to the docker subnet (bad host) and so a manual route may be necessary.
 The OSX Beta client seems to have this issue, but no route seems avaialable.

+#### Container shell

+You can get a fast shell inside any of the actual containers using:

+    $/> wundertools/tools/execshell fpm

+*** Note that this shell is not as usefull as the featured shell from "wundertools/shell" as most of the service images do not even have bash installed.